konveyor/tackle-test-generator-cli/doc/ui/user_guide.md

 - Integration with the state-of-the-art web-crawling tool [Crawljax](https://github.com/crawljax/crawljax)
 - Generation two test suites using the TestNG framework: one using Crawljax API and the other using Selenium API

-The web crawler randomly crawls applications paths; while it mimics user interaction with the application, the crawling may not necessarily be similar to the way a user would navigate the application, i.e., via meaningful functional paths.
+The web crawler randomly traverses navigation paths through the app's web UI; although it mimics user interaction with the application, the crawling may not necessarily be similar to the way a user would navigate the application, i.e., via meaningful functional flows or use cases.

 ```
 usage: tkltest-ui [-h] [-u APP_URL] [-cf CONFIG_FILE]